jaconsta/jaconsta_web/content/portfolio/catena.md

 ## As a customer

-Claim the company to use **trimmer** to ease your waiting times on the queue.
+Claim the company to use **catena** to ease your waiting times on the queue.

 Download the Mobile app (iOS and Android) register to the company or establishment and request a turn.

 Then instead of waiting for your turn to come.
-You can go have a coffee or go to another place with **trimmer** and request a new turn.
+You can go have a coffee or go to another place with **catena** and request a new turn.
 You are free to manage your waiting time as you wish, you aren't forced to just wait.

 ---